-Every applicant for a license under this chapter shall file with the Town Clerk a sworn written application, in duplicate, on a form to be furnished by the Clerk, which shall give the following information:
+Every applicant for a license under this article shall file with the Town Clerk a sworn written application, in duplicate, on a form to be furnished by the Clerk, which shall give the following information:

 Name and description of the applicant.

 Permanent home address and full local address of the applicant.

 A brief statement of the nature of the business and a description of the merchandise or service to be sold.